Get familiar with the Lunacy interface

 - The canvas.
 That is your working area.
 For details, read below.

-- Properties: Lets you see and adjust the properties of the selected object.
+- The Inspector panel.
+Lets you see and adjust the properties of the selected object.
 The view of the Properties Inspector varies with the type of the selected object.
 For details, read below.

 - The menu bar.
 Holds the options and commands related to files, objects, editing, etc.